DecentricCorp/Lightrail-API-Docs/use-cases/account-credits.md

 GET https://www.lightrail.com/v1/contacts?userSuppliedId={userSuppliedId}
 ```

-Although the response to this call is a search result object with an array of `contact` objects, if you provide a `userSuppliedId` you are guaranteed to get at most one `contact` object.
+Although the response to this call is a search result object with an array of Contacts, if you provide a `userSuppliedId` you are guaranteed to get one `contact` object if it exists.
 Here is a sample response:

 ```json
 {